Writer Gerald Traufetter

 theoretical.
 I quit chemistry when we hit

 electron convergence in class.
-I mean: that’s
+I mean: thats

 not even in my encyclopedia!
 I think I am